codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

     // Parse.initialize(...) should happen first, preferably in a different file such as your MyApplication.java

+    // Load existing messages to begin with refreshMessages();

     // Make sure the Parse server is setup to configured for live queries
     // URL for server is determined by Parse.initialize() call.
     ParseLiveQueryClient parseLiveQueryClient = ParseLiveQueryClient.Factory.getClient();